Indian Dessert – Mango Kulfi

 What kind of mangoes should I use, and how does sweetness affect the recipe?

-The notes recommend ripe Alphonso mangoes for the best flavor — they’re intensely sweet and aromatic.
-Because mango sweetness varies, the recipe gives a range of ¼ to ½ cup of sugar and says to adjust accordingly based on how sweet your mangoes are.
+I recommend ripe Alphonso mangoes for the best flavor — they’re intensely sweet and aromatic.
+Because mango sweetness varies, I give a range of ¼ to ½ cup of sugar; adjust accordingly based on how sweet your mangoes are.

 What does the rice flour do in this kulfi?